Inkscape Calendar of the Month: November 2024

 There are three different groups of buttons.
 When the Inkscape window is too narrow, each button group will be converted into a dropdown selection menu.

-The first group handles how the text is spread across its lines:
+The first group handles how the lines of the text are arranged:

 The other two options in this group handle vertical text - the first line can be